coto/coto.github.io/index.md

 Born in Atacama, Chile, King of my Freedom.
 Wanderlust.
 I am good in Physics, Maths, creating valuable technology applications with simple user interfaces and seeting up high-demand technology infrastructures.
 I understand from how the silicon entrails works (Hardware) to how the electrical signals circulates through their reils[^reils] (Software).
 I specialize in Wireless Power Transfer.

-My life project is creating [harmless wireless charging technologies][neahtid]{:target="_blank"}.
+My life project is creating [software and hardware technologies related with harmless wireless charging][neahtid]{:target="_blank"}.
 I Enjoy meeting different cultures and traveling the world.

 Free of religions and Politics.